faisalakb/TodoList/README.md

 ### Deployment

-You can deploy this project in this link by <a href="https://github.com/faisalakb/TodoList">click</a>
+You can deploy this project by using git clone "https://github.com/faisalakb/TodoList"  <a href="https://github.com/faisalakb/TodoList">Link</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>